Visa requirements for Pakistani citizens: Visa requirements

-The chart below outlines the visa requirements for Pakistani Ordinary passport holders. eVisa or Online visa indicates that a visa may be granted online electronic visas universally to all applicants who are accepted, without needing to attend an interview or Embassy to collect the visa before travel.
+The chart below outlines the visa requirements for Pakistani Ordinary passport holders. e-Visa or Online visa indicates that a visa may be granted online electronic visas universally to all applicants who are accepted, without needing to attend an interview or Embassy to collect the visa before travel.

 The information is collected using the instructions on official Embassy / Consulate websites, Ministry of Foreign Affairs of these nations, as well as data from the International Air Transport Association (IATA) Timatic database containing documentation requirements for passengers traveling internationally via air, e.g. passport and visa requirements.
 It is important that all travelers double-check with the references, secondary sources and/or their airline before departing on a journey for additional requirements.